edirvine333/cpnt262-a2/README.md

 - Patrick Teskey for assistance with appendChild() method
 - Aidan O'Reilly for assistance with syntax error and assistance fixing gallery output scope issue
+- Vitaly Gins for assistance with fixing gallery output scope issue

 -  [Image Credit]()
 -  [Image Link]()